usbman01/WCH-8-Bit-x51-controllers/README.md

 ## Device Header:
 WCH provides device header files for Keil which can be used, but these files are Keil only.
 Beside there are lots of extra declarations which should not be part of the device header there are some subtile problems when used on lsb compilers like IAR or SDCC.
 For example all int/uint  references to xdata should be reviewed.
-WCH implicitly asumes msb order which is ok for Keil.
+WCH implicitely asumes msb order which is ok for Keil.

 The new header files provided here can be used with Keil, IAR and SDCC.
 Other compilers may be used by extending compiler.h.

+## Abnomalities:
+1. when executing MOVC A,@A+DPTR and A+DPTR is >= 0x4000 the core resets itself, all usbcomunication stops.
+2. after a usbfirmare stalls a setup request because it is unknown, the next valid setup request gets stalled too.
+This happens in the bootloader and in all WCH examples.
+The fix for this is easy.
+Insert a UEP0_CTRL &= 0xF2; right after case SETUP:
+3. none of the USB examples passes the Chapter9 requests of USB2CV which checks the conformance to the spec.